Cyb3rN8TE/IOC-Builder/README.md

 2) Searches the spreadsheet for all IP addresses, domains and URLs
 3) Refangs any values that are IP addresses, domains or URLs
 4) Places these values in a new columns under the appropriate heading.
-5) Saves the resulting .XLSX file with a name and location of the users selection.
+5) Saves the resulting .XLSX or .CSV file with a name and location of the users selection.

 **Prerequisites:**